UkiDLucas/book-genomics-easy-as-pi/en/05a-Pi-cluster-config.md

 http://www.armbian.com/orange-pi-one/

-Insert and format a new SD card, class 10.
+Insert a new SD card, class 10, 8 to 16GB in size should be enough.

-Figure out what is the name of your CD card (in the reader):
+Figure out what is the name **/dev/disk*** of your CD card (in the reader):

 ```shell
 > OrangePI $ diskutil list